growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ![delete1](./images/delete1.png)

-In the delete menu,
+In the delete menu, you will see

 - Delete child pages recursively.

 - Delete Completely

-each of them.
-By default, the first one is selected.
+and each of them has a check box and the first one is checked by default.

 ![delete2](./images/delete2.png)

+Let's press the "Delete" button on the page that has no child pages.
+It will delete the page and the page will be moved into trash.

+Now,
-Let's press the "Delete" button on the page that has no child pages move to the page with the trash can mark at the top of the hierarchy with the message.
+you see the page with the trash can mark at the top of the hierarchy with the message.

 `This page is in the trash.`